Develop the skills you need to improve the care and well-being of older adults, their families and caregivers.

 SW 721 Social Policy and Programs for the Aging Population (3 credits)

-Smaller that a minor, a certificate or a degree program, micro-credentials allow you to meet your personalized learning needs by gaining knowledge and skills in areas that are relevant to your academic or professional goals.
+Smaller that a minor, certificate or degree program, micro-credentials allow you to meet your personalized learning needs by gaining knowledge and skills in areas that are relevant to your academic or professional goals.
 Micro-credentials equip you with digital badges that showcase your achievements and all it took to get there.

-When you complete a micro-credential program you will earn a digital badge, or a series of digital badges.
-A digital badge is an icon, (but it is not a static image in that is is click-able), that houses information including the issuing institution, the date earned, the criteria required to earn the badge and the evidence that shows that you have met that criteria.
+When you complete a micro-credential program you will earn a digital badge or a series of digital badges.
+A digital badge is a clickable icon that houses important information, including the issuing institution, the date earned, the criteria required to earn the badge and evidence showing you have met that criteria.